chanjeed/week4-tsp/README.md

 - Randomly choose next city from 5 Nearest Neighbor according to ratio of inverse of distance from current city ( but divide distance to nearest neighbor by 2 to double probability to choose nearest neighbor)
 - Optimization by adding 2opt method untill there is no intersection
 - Each city be initial city once and choose the best route
+- I try adding randomness to greedy but the result is worse

 ### Genetic algorithm (solver_GA.py)